jonnonz1/nz-statute-book/acts/public/1990/civil-aviation-act-1990.md

   (b) refuses to be screened or searched if the aviation security officer has reasonable grounds to suspect that—
     (i) an offence against the Aviation Crimes Act 1972 has been, is being, or is likely to be committed, whether by that person or by any other person; or
     (ii) a search of the person refusing to consent is likely to disclose evidence that an offence against the Aviation Crimes Act 1972 has been, is being, or is likely to be, committed, whether by that person or any other person.
-(4) A person detained under subsection (3) must be delivered to a member of the police as soon as practicable.
+(4) A person detained under subsection (3) must be delivered to a constable as soon as practicable.
 (5) An aviation security officer, or any person assisting an aviation security officer, may use reasonable force, or any assistance that is reasonably necessary in the circumstances, to—
   (a) prevent a person from entering a security enhanced area under subsection (2)(a):
   (b) remove a person from a security enhanced area under subsection (2)(b):
   (c) detain a person under subsection (3).

 ### 80F Searches of persons refusing consent to be searched
-(1) If a person refuses to consent to the screening or searching under section 80C(1), a member of the police may, without a warrant, search the person and any item, substance, or vehicle in the person's possession, and may detain the person for the purposes of the search, and may take possession of any item or substance found in the course of the search that is specified in section 11(1) of the Aviation Crimes Act 1972, if the member of the police has reasonable grounds to suspect that—
+(1) If a person refuses to consent to the screening or searching under section 80C(1), a constable may, without a warrant, search the person and any item, substance, or vehicle in the person's possession, and may detain the person for the purposes of the search, and may take possession of any item or substance found in the course of the search that is specified in section 11(1) of the Aviation Crimes Act 1972, if the constable has reasonable grounds to suspect that—
   (a) an offence against the Aviation Crimes Act 1972 has been, is being, or is likely to be committed, whether by that person or by any other person; and
   (b) a search of the person refusing to consent, or any item, substance, or vehicle in the person's possession, is likely to disclose evidence that an offence against the Aviation Crimes Act 1972 has been, is being, or is likely to be, committed, whether by that person or any other person.
 (2) The refusal of a person to consent to the searching of his or her person, or any item, substance, or vehicle in the person's possession, does not of itself constitute reasonable grounds for suspecting that an offence against the Aviation Crimes Act 1972 has been, is being, or is likely to be, committed.
-(3) A member of the police exercising the power of search under subsection (1) must, before the search is conducted, and on any subsequent request,—
+(3) A constable exercising the power of search under subsection (1) must, before the search is conducted, and on any subsequent request,—
-  (a) provide evidence of his or her identity to the person to be searched; and (b) inform the person to be searched that the search is authorised under this section; and (c) if not in uniform, provide evidence, if asked, that he or she is a member of the police to the person to be searched.
+  (a) provide evidence of his or her identity to the person to be searched; and (b) inform the person to be searched that the search is authorised under this section; and (c) if not in uniform, provide evidence, if asked, that he or she is a constable to the person to be searched.
-(4) If a member of the police exercises the power of search under subsection (1), he or she must, within 3 days after the day on which he or she exercises the power, furnish to the Commissioner of Police a written report on the exercise of the power and the circumstances in which it came to be exercised.
+(4) If a constable exercises the power of search under subsection (1), he or she must, within 3 days after the day on which he or she exercises the power, furnish to the Commissioner of Police a written report on the exercise of the power and the circumstances in which it came to be exercised.

 ### 80G Searches of persons
 (1) With respect to a search made under section 80C(1),—